 Journey Mapping Is Crucial: Samir Bitar of the Smithsonian, my fourth episode guest, helped build the first journey map ever for the museums.
 We talked about exactly how Samir worked to build that first journey map for the Smithsonian which has established the blueprint for countless innovations in the visitor experience, as well as many basic experiences that needed to be consistent from one part of the museum to the other.
 Finally Samir walked us through a groundbreaking trip planning tool which Conde Nast called a game changer, which is the Smithsonian’s “Trip Planner.”
 Here’s a quick look at the journey map, FYI:

 Don’t be vague on what you want to accomplish: My guest during CXWeek was Mark Ramsey of Audi.
 “If it’s a think tank world,” says Mark, “people won’t come along with you.”
 For example, Audi rolled out an iPad app to help dealers with the sales process.
 Before they did any coding, they walked through the app ideas with dealerships, did paper prototypes, and explored pain points.
 There was also a pilot program with dealers to roll out the iPad application.
 Everything was based on what dealers wanted, which in turn benefited customers.
 This is Mark’s good example of how Audi rolled something out.
 He also has a bad example — this work is challenging, remember — where Audi tried to roll out a new delivery system.
 There had been a traditional, ‘analog’ delivery system in place and his team wanted to digitize it.
 However, they didn’t do a good job of getting feedback from dealers on that project.
-“We launched a digital tool that we thought would solve all these problems, and it was an abrasive shift for [the dealers],” says Mark.
+“We launched a digital tool that we thought would solve all these problems, and it was an abrasive shift for ,” says Mark.